 Lithium Levels and Effects while Breastfeeding

 Summary of Use during Lactation

-A more recent case series of 11 mothers found the average infant dosage to be 12.2% (range 0 to 30%) of the maternal weight-adjusted dosage.
+A more recent case series of 11 mothers that used better techniques found the average infant dosage to be 12.2% (range 0 to 30%) of the maternal weight-adjusted dosage.
 The reason for the difference between the older and more recent data is not apparent.

 A case series reported 10 mothers taking lithium carbonate in an average daily dosage of 850 mg (range 600 to 1200 mg daily) for bipolar disorder.
 Lithium milk levels in 26 milk samples taken between 8.1 and 27.5 weeks postpartum averaged 0.35 mEq/L (range 0.19 to 0.48 mEq/L).
 No difference was found between concentrations in fore- and hindmilk samples.

 One woman who was taking 1200 mg of lithium carbonate daily (dosage schedule and product not reported) had a milk lithium concentration of 0.41 mmol/L at 20 hours after her previous dose.
 This was about the same as her simultaneous blood concentration.